spwhitton/consfigurator/README.rst

 debugging is not possible with connection types which start up remote Lisp images.

-We also have a few nice macros defined, though nothing too clever yet.
+We have a few nice macros defined, too.

 Installation and usage
 ======================